Princess Caroline of Great Britain

-Princess Caroline Elizabeth of Great Britain (10 June 1713 – 28 December 1757) was the fourth child and third daughter of King George II of Great Britain and his wife Caroline of Ansbach.
+Princess Caroline of Great Britain (Caroline Elizabeth; 10 June 1713 – 28 December 1757) was the fourth child and third daughter of King George II of Great Britain and his wife Caroline of Ansbach.

 Early life

 Princess Caroline was born at Herrenhausen Palace in Hanover, Germany, on 10 June 1713 (New Style Gregorian calendar).
 Her father was George Augustus, Hereditary Prince of Hanover, the eldest son of George Louis, Elector of Hanover.
 Her mother was Caroline of Ansbach, daughter of Johann Friedrich, Margrave of Brandenburg-Ansbach.
 As a granddaughter of the Elector of Hanover, she was styled Princess Caroline of Hanover at birth.
 Under the Act of Settlement 1701, she was seventh in the line of succession to the British throne.
 She was baptised the day after her birth at Herrenhausen Palace.

 Great Britain

 In 1714, Queen Anne died and Caroline's grandfather became George I and her father Prince of Wales.
 At the age of one year, Caroline accompanied her mother and elder sisters, the Princesses Anne and Amelia, to Great Britain, and the family resided at St James's Palace, London.
 She was then styled as a Princess of Great Britain.

+In 1722, at the direction of her mother, she was inoculated against smallpox by variolation, an early type of immunisation popularised by Lady Mary Wortley Montagu and Charles Maitland.

 A newly attributed list from January–February 1728 documents her personal expenses, including charitable contributions to several Protestant groups in London.

-In 1722, at the direction of her mother, she was inoculated against smallpox by variolation, an early type of immunisation popularised by Lady Mary Wortley Montagu and Charles Maitland.

 Princess Caroline was her mother's favourite, and became known as "the truth-telling Caroline Elizabeth" (or "the truth-loving").
 When any disagreement took place among the royal children, her parents would say, "Send for Caroline, and then we shall know the truth!"
-According to Dr. John Doran, "The truth-loving Caroline Elizabeth was unreservedly beloved by her parents, was worthy of the affection, and repaid it by an ardent attachment.
-She was fair, good, accomplished and unhappy."